Example Data: Interaction Effects

 ), computing importance as the difference

-of expected losses using the measure’s default aggregation: \(\mathbb{E}(L(Y, f_{-j}(X_{-j}))) - \mathbb{E}(L(Y,
+of average losses using the measure’s default aggregation: \(\mathrm{mean}(L(Y, f_{-j}(X_{-j}))) -

-f(X)))\).
+\mathrm{mean}(L(Y, f(X)))\).

-approach (obs_loss = TRUE
+(obs_loss = TRUE

-), which follows the original
+), which follows the original paper

-paper formulation by aggregating observation-wise differences with the
+formulation by aggregating observation-wise differences.
+The aggregation

-The macro-averaged approach provides access to individual observation-level differences:
+provides access to individual

 # Use macro-averaged approach with median aggregation